kamakship18/word-twist-game/README.md

 3. Type your guess in the provided text box and click "check word"
 4. If your guess is correct, the scrambled word will be replaced with a new one.
 If incorrect, you will be prompted to try again.
 5. Continue playing until the time limit runs out or you achieve a high score.
+6. Go through all the levels and the score will add up in the end page until you refresh.

 ## Tech Stack

 - HTML: Used for creating the structure of the webpage